azuresu/glaze/README.md

-# Glaze
+# Project Glaze
-Godot library by azuresu
+Godot library by azuresu.
+It works as a plugin.

 # Functions
 ## Glaze
 An auto-loaded global singleton added by plugin.
 It provides many useful functions.

 ## Version
-A simple class represents version in: major.minor.patch.build
+A simple class represents version in: major.minor.patch.build.

 ## Parser
 A class provides parsing and formating on various types when working with JSON.